pupil-labs/pupil-docs/src/alpha-lab/phone-neon.md

 Researchers in fields such as UI/UX and neuromarketing frequently investigate user visual engagement with mobile applications.
 Wearable eye tracking is sometimes used for this purpose as it can provide valuable insights into user experience during mobile browsing.
 In this article, we used our latest wearable eye tracker, Neon, to capture and analyse users' viewing behaviour when focusing on small icons and features of mobile applications.

 ## Overcoming usability challenges with Neon
 In the past, wearable eye tracking faced challenges in usability primarily due to calibration limitations, which may have made mobile browsing measurements difficult and time-consuming in practice.
 However, we believe that Neon overcomes these obstacles by offering calibration-free gaze estimation with very good accuracy.
-For this reason, we wanted to test Neon’s performance for tracking gaze during mobile browsing.
+For this reason, we wanted to try out Neon when tracking gaze during mobile browsing.

 ## Leveraging Pupil Cloud and Alpha Lab Tutorials to explore user gaze dynamics
 In order to assess how Neon characterises viewing behaviour on mobile phones, we first needed to make some eye tracking recordings whilst a user was engaging with a phone.
 We then leveraged Pupil Cloud and Alpha Lab tutorials to interpret the data and compute further metrics.